gjerokrsteski/reactphp-pimf/README.md

 - Install a Composer to your project's root https://getcomposer.org
 - run: composer install

-## Configuration
-- navigate to /app/config.app.php
-- set the host/ip and port for the reactive server

 ## Run the awesome PHP Nuclear Reactor
 - php run-server.php